limpyhyun/Euler-Project/README.md

-# Euler-Project
+# Project-Euler
-# To gain my python ability, I'm trying to solve all the problems of euler project.
+# To gain my python ability, I'm trying to solve all the problems of Project-Euler